Pivotal Greenplum-Spark Connector 1.6.x Release Notes

 - Spark’s Scala API - programmatic access (including the

-Pivotal Greenplum-Spark Connector 1.6.0 is a minor release of the Greenplum Database connector for Apache Spark.
-This release includes new and changed features and bug fixes.
+Pivotal Greenplum-Spark Connector 1.6.x releases of the Greenplum Database connector for Apache Spark include new and changed features and bug fixes.

-The following table identifies the supported component versions for Pivotal Greenplum-Spark Connector 1.6.0:
+The following table identifies the supported component versions for the Pivotal Greenplum-Spark Connector:

 |Greenplum-Spark Connector Version||Greenplum Version||Spark Version||Scala Version|